mnz1988/stable-diffusion-guide/README.md

       ![Folder structure for training](https://i.imgur.com/zpbs8FB.png)

    1. Choose the number of repetitions for your dataset.
 If you have 20 images, I'd recommend at least 10 repetitions.
+More files should mean less repetitions.
 Then, your inner folder should be called `10_mynewlora` or something similar.

-   1. Upload the entire parent folder into your Google Drive's `lora_training/datasets` folder.
+   1. Upload the entire parent folder (the one with your proyect's name) into your Google Drive's `lora_training/datasets` folder.

 1. **Training Parameters** <a name="trainparams"></a>[▲](#index)

-   * Under **Files**, you don't need to change anything.
+   * Under **Files**, you don't need to change anything this time.
-   * Under **Steps**, follow the instructions to calculate your `max_train_steps`.
-I recommend at least 400 total steps, which should take 15-20 minutes.
-You can set your `lr_warmup_steps` to around your image count.
+   * Under **Steps**, you can change your number of epochs.
+One epoch is equal to your number of images multiplied by their number of repetitions.
+More epochs means more control over your Lora's progress, but if you want more you should decrease your number of repetitions to avoid huge training times.
+You can also increase the batch size if you have lots of images.
    * Under **Training**, the `unet_lr` or "learning rate" is the most important parameter.
 1e-3 is the default and good for small amounts of images, but it can go as far as 1e-5.
-   * A note about `network_dim`: The dim is the size of your Lora.
-Most people train at dim 128, which produces 144 MB Loras, and it's way overkill.
-I'd recommend dim 16 for most cases.
-You can go as low as 1 and it will still work reasonably well.
+You will also find the dim, which is the size of your Lora.
+I'd recommend dim 16 for most cases, which produces 18 MB Loras.
+More dim means more capacity for learning but also more capacity to learn garbage.

-1. You can now run *C: Settings*, wait for the model to download, and finally start the training with *D: Cook the Lora*.
-Let's hope everything goes well.
-Otherwise you may contact me or seek help for troubleshooting.
+1. You can now press play on *🇨 Settings*, wait for the model to download, and finally start the training with *🇩 Cook the Lora*.
+It should take 20 to 60 minutes if you set a reasonable amount of repetitions and epochs.
+If it starts counting the steps that means you're in the clear.
+If you instead encounter an error you can seek troubleshooting or contact me.

 1. **Testing your results** <a name="traintest"></a>[▲](#index)